 It is commonly believed that the nature of God cannot be discussed rationally.
 Thus, scientifically minded people reject the discussion of God on the grounds that the topic begins by invoking faith, rather than reason or observation.
-Likewise, the religiously minded people resist a rational discussion of God, because in them lies a fear that rationality is fundamentally contradictory to devotion to God.
+Likewise, religiously minded people resist a rational discussion of God, because in them lies a fear that rationality is fundamentally contradictory to devotion to God.

 This book challenges these assumptions, and defines God as perfection, and discusses the 12 attributes that constitute perfection.
 These 12 attributes are not unique to God.
-Even if you are building a house or a car, you can employ these considerations to determine if that house or a car is perfect.
+Even if you are building a house or a car, you can employ these considerations to determine if that house or car is perfect.

 However, we do need a subject matter in the context of which we can discuss the nature of perfection.
 In this book, that context, in which we discuss the nature of perfection, is knowledge.

 What is perfection in knowledge?
 The book describes that knowledge is perfect if it is consistent, complete, simple, parsimonious, necessary, sufficient, empirical, rational, operational, instrumental, stable, and novel.
 The crux of the book is the discussion of these 12 principles, as they arise in the context of knowledge, using established ideas in epistemology—both scientific and otherwise.